 - Current Year: Redshirt Senior

 It’s nearly impossible not to be awestruck by the tools Wilson possesses.
-At 6’6″, 275 pounds, with arms near 36″ long, Wilson has an outrageously large and dense frame with a dominating wingspan.
+At 6’6″, 271 pounds, with arms nearly 36″ long, Wilson has an outrageously large and dense frame with a dominating wingspan.
 He can generate disruption on the edge, but his size also enables him to rotate inside to 3-technique and provide value there.

 For his size, Wilson has excellent explosive capacity, and he can channel that momentum into force at contact.
 Moreover, the Texas Tech EDGE has the explosiveness to overtake the tackle to the apex and acquire space to surge inside.
 He’s also flashed the ability to control his acceleration and throttle up into the apex with long, powerful strides.

 With his size, you’d think bend would be an area of weakness for Wilson.
-It may not be a surefire strength just yet, but Wilson does have bend capacity to further unearth.
-He’s shown the ability to tuck his hips under the apex and change directions quickly while sustaining acceleration.
+It may not be a surefire strength just yet, but he does have bend capacity to further unearth.
+He’s shown he can tuck his hips under the apex and change directions quickly while sustaining acceleration.
 He has a definite degree of ankle flexion, which he can use to pry around blockers on stunts.